KCEALLC/Github-profile-finder/README.md

 5. Enjoy!!

-NOTE: This app is for educational purposes only and should not be used in production or commercial environments.
+**NOTE**: This app is for educational purposes only and should not be used in production or commercial environments.